puppetlabs/puppet-instruqt-tracks/pe601-lab-2-1-run-multiple-tasks-with-a-plan/01-run-multiple-tasks-with-plan/assignment.md

 Update the plan to disable and re-enable the Puppet agent
 ========

-1. In the VS Code explorer, open `backup_all_logs.pp` (**nginx** > **plans** > **backup_all_logs.pp**) to open the current version of the plan.<br><br>The plan must be updated to disable the Puppet agent before running the log backup and then re-enable it after the backup finishes.
-Doing this prevents the Puppet agent from restarting the NGINX server while the backup is running and ensures a consistent set of backup files.<br><br>
+1. In the VS Code explorer, open `backup_all_logs.pp` (**nginx** > **plans** > **backup_all_logs.pp**) to open the current version of the plan.<br><br>The plan must be updated to disable the Puppet agent before running the log backup and then re-enable the agent after the backup finishes.
+This update prevents the Puppet agent from restarting the NGINX server while the backup is running and ensures a consistent set of backup files.<br><br>
 1. Replace the code in **backup_all_logs.pp** with the plan code below.
-The two additional `run_task` function calls ensure that the Puppet agent is disabled before the log backup starts and is re-enabled after it finishes.
+The two additional `run_task` function calls ensure that the Puppet agent is disabled before the log backup starts and is re-enabled after the backup finishes.
     ```
     # This is the structure of a simple plan.
 To learn more about writing
-    # Puppet plans, see the documentation: http://pup.pt/bolt-puppet-plans
+    # Puppet plans, see the Bolt documentation: http://pup.pt/bolt-puppet-plans
     # The summary sets the description of the plan that will appear
     # in 'bolt plan show' output.
 Bolt uses puppet-strings to parse the
     # summary and parameters from the plan.
-    # @summary A plan created with bolt plan new.
+    # @summary A plan created by running the bolt plan new command.
     # @param targets The targets to run on.
     plan nginx::backup_all_logs (
       TargetSpec $targets